 The Goal for Korean Gaming Companies

 Gaming companies spend a lot of time and effort on creating a game that tries to get you to the stage of spending money.
 This includes making the game as time-consuming as possible, and the grind of playing those long hours convinces gamers to just pay.
 Furthermore, many gaming companies in Korea hire psychologists to see how to target gamers into spending money.
-Many quests, items, and missions are all designed to get the players hooked.
+Many quests, items, and missions are designed to get the players hooked.
 Once hooked, it is difficult for them to get off based on the time and money they put into the game.

 The thought of paying to be one of the top players doesn’t sound fair because it isn’t.
 But fairness is not what gaming companies are focused on.
 It is about making money.
 One of the most clever ways Korean gaming companies get players to pay is not to allow them to continue playing without paying.
 Let me explain.
 Many of the games allow players to achieve a certain amount of actions before stamina, time limit, cooldown, etc, are depleted.
 Players must then log off and wait until the next day to play.
 However, if you pay, you can bypass these cooldowns and continue playing.
 This and special prize packages such as Christmas specials or anniversary boxes are two of the main strategies used by gaming companies to get players to open their wallets.